Initial Posting: 4/5/14 Updated: 5/24/15

 The bottom line on fish oil for cardiovascular and cerebrovascular disease:

 - Research does not support fish oil supplementation for preventing heart attacks or stroke in people who have heart disease or who are at risk for heart disease.

-- High-dose fish oil can help lower triglyceride levels in people with severe hypertriglyceridemia, but any other potential cardiovascular benefit of supplementation may be limited to people who do not regularly consume fish in their diets and who are not taking other medications for heart disease.
+- Fish oil supplementation, along with a high intake (3 or more servings per week) of fish may reduce the risk of venous thromboembolism; high-dose fish oil can help lower triglyceride levels in people with severe hypertriglyceridemia, but any other potential cardiovascular benefit of supplementation may be limited to people who do not regularly consume fish in their diets and who are not taking other medications for heart disease.

 - There is no reliable evidence that fish oil supplements prevent heart disease in healthy people who are not at risk for heart disease.